top of page

 Managing Agitated People

 Violence occurs everywhere, including in doctor's offices and hospitals.
 Marcus began his career working in Healthcare Security, which is more than just donning a uniform and badge and walking the hallways, giving directions to visitors.
 Most in hospitals are under great strain because they are visiting someone who is sick or injujred, have a dying or deceased family member, or are themselves in need of medical care.
 There are also positive stressors in hospitals, like having a baby, receiving a negative test result, and being discharged.
 Marcus responded to emergency psychological outbursts, upset and distraut individuals and inebriated people.
-These situations ofrten resulted in violence, restraining violent patients, and working with law enforcement to ensure that the facility was free from danger.
+These situations often resulted in violence, restraining violent patients, and working with law enforcement to ensure that the facility was free from danger.

 In this Keynote (geared towards the medical, care, geriatric, and customer service environments), Marcus discusses the Color Codes of Mental Awareness, warning signs and indicators of potential violence, causes of violent behavior, self-calming techniques, documentation, body space parameters, and verbal de-escalation.